 The key to most of Birgitta’s work in tangible media is cross-media co-creation.
 Since 2000 she has worked with two composers in the group MusicalFieldsForever.
 The group has exhibited its interactive, tactile sound installations in a number of places, e.g. at the Institute of Contemporary Art (ICA) in London, the Museum of Contemporary Art in Roskilde, Rooseum in Malmö, Museum of Modern Art and the House of Culture in Stockholm, the Norwegian Centre for Design and Architecture (DogA) in Oslo, in Copenhagen, Berlin and Japan.
 Read more about MusicalFieldsForver.

 At AHO Birgitta has taught Service Design, Interaction Design, Tangible Interaction Design, Musical Interaction, Sensorial Interaction, Universal Design and E-textiles.

-Birgitta will until 2015 mainly work in the research project RHYME, which is a continuation of the work she has done in tangible media.
-The RHYME project goal is to improve health and quality of life through the use of tangible, musical, social and collaborative media.
+Until 2017 Birgitta mainly worked in the research project RHYME (rhyme.no) , which was a continuation of the work she has done in tangible media.
+The RHYME project goal was to improve health and quality of life through the use of tangible, musical, social and collaborative media.
 Improved health for families with children with multifunctional and severe disabilities.
-RHYME is a joint project between AHO, the Norwegian Academy of Music / Centre for Music and Health, and the University of Oslo / Department of Informatics.
-The research project is funded by the Norwegian Research Council through the VERDIKT programme.
+RHYME was a joint project between AHO, the Norwegian Academy of Music /Music Therapy/ Centre for Music and Health, and the University of Oslo / Department of Informatics.
+The research project was funded by the Norwegian Research Council through the VERDIKT programme.
 Birgitta and her colleagues currently work on developing this technology and the health promoting approach on technology further, in new collaborations (Occupational Therapy, Physiotherapy, Nursing, Public health) and towards new user groups (e.g. elderly, persons with dementia).